dmutters/5emonstergenerator/README.md

 ### WINDOWS
 Go here and download the latest "Windows installer (64-bit)". https://www.python.org/downloads/windows/
 Run the installer.
-Install it with administrator privileges for all users and add it to the PATH if prompted to do so.
+Install it with administrator privileges for all users and add it to the PATH when prompted to do so.
+Disable the PATH length limit if prompted to do so.
 Then execute this in a CMD or Powershell window:

 ```pip install colorama```